spotify/mobius/README.md

 ## Status

-Mobius is in Beta status, meaning it is used in production in Spotify Android applications, but we may keep making changes relatively quickly.
+Mobius is in Production status, meaning it is used in production in Spotify Android applications, and that we consider the APIs to be stable and the implementation bug-free.
+We will not make backwards-compatibility-breaking changes.

 Mobius is currently built for Java 7 (because Java 8 is not fully supported on all versions of Android), hence the duplication of some concepts defined in `java.util.function` (see `com.spotify.mobius.functions`).